Board to vote on Stoneman Douglas superintendent’s future

-The mother of a Marjory Stoneman Douglas High School shooting victim who is now on the county school board is pushing to have the superintendent fired, saying he "has a history of leadership failures."
+The Broward County school board is scheduled to vote on Tuesday whether to dismiss Superintendent Robert Runcie.
+The measure is being pushed by member Lori Alhadeff, who was elected to the board last year after her daughter and 16 others were killed at the school.

-Lori Alhadeff placed a measure on Tuesday's Broward County school board agenda calling for Superintendent Robert Runcie to be fired.
-Alhadeff's 14-year-old daughter Alyssa died in the Feb.
-14, 2018, massacre.
-Alhadeff has the support of other families of the 14 students and three staff members killed.
+Alhadeff says Runcie "has a history of leadership failures."
+She says other victims' families also want him fired.

-It doesn't appear her measure has enough votes on the nine-member school board, however.
-A majority says he has improved the district's academic standing since his hiring in 2011 and the shooting wasn't caused by his policies.
+Her measure doesn't appear to have enough votes on the nine-member school board.
+A majority of members have said he's improved the district's academic standing since his hiring in 2011 and that the shooting wasn't caused by his policies.

 Sign Up and Save